Argentina Inc fears 'virtual default' as FX noose tightened

 “This continues to generate a lack of confidence in the country,” he said.

-Reporting by Jorge Otaola, Walter Bianchi and Eliana Raszewski; Writing by Nicolas Misculin; Editing by Adam Jourdan and Sam Holmes
+Reporting by Jorge Otaola, Walter Bianchi and Eliana Raszewski; Writing by Nicolas Misculin; Editing by Adam Jourdan, Sam Holmes and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.